cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

    Note that the `[data]` at the beginning of the prompt indicates the current stage of the process (data input).

-   - **meta:** to get familiar with the model
+   - **meta:** to see the model metadata
    - **range:** to get information on value ranges for variables
-   - **subset:** to subset the data and extract the depth slice
+   - **subset:** to subset the data and extract a slice or a sub-volume of the model

 ## Creating a Depth Slice at 20 km

-To create a depth slice at 20 km, follow these steps:
+To create a depth slice at 20 km, we need to subset the model:

 1. **Select the subset Option**